Last Quarter on

-Last Quarter is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 47% and getting smaller.
-The 22 days old Moon is in ♋ Cancer.
+Last Quarter on .
+Illuminated surface of the Moon is 47% and getting smaller.
+Lunar cycle is 22 days old.

 * The exact date and time of this Last Quarter phase is on 27 September 2013 at 03:56 UTC.